Lee-W/main-blog/content/pages/short-intro.md

 * 🔒 Locker
 * 📺 Anime Lover

-As a programmer, I like to automate boring stuff and high-quality code.
-Enjoy participating in open-source communities and contributing to open-source projects (like [commitizen-tools](https://github.com/commitizen-tools)).
-Love traveling and would like to use PyCon as an excuse to explore the world 😎.
-Have been to PyCon TW 🇹🇼, PyCon US 🇺🇸, PyCon JP 🇯🇵, PyCon CA 🇨🇦, Remote Python Pizza 🍕 and Euro Python (remotely ) 🇪🇺.
+I enjoy automating tedious tasks and creating high-quality code.
+Enjoy participating in open-source communities and contributing to open-source projects such as [commitizen-tools](https://github.com/commitizen-tools) is something I love.
+Traveling is also a passion of mine, and I often use PyCon as an opportunity to explore new places.
+I have attended PyCon conferences in Taiwan 🇹🇼, the United States 🇺🇸, Japan 🇯🇵, Canada 🇨🇦, Remote Python Pizza 🍕, and Euro Python (remotely) 🇪🇺.

-I share my tech note, book digest, and sometimes my thought here.

-On the other hand, if you're interested in traveling, cooking, and anime, [Meet people around the world](https://travlog.wei-lee.me/) is where I chat about this stuff.
+I share my technical notes, book digests, and occasional thoughts here.
+If you're interested in topics such as cooking, anime, and travel, I chat about those things on [Those things no one cares about](https://travlog.wei-lee.me/).